nkukit/nkukit.github.io/_pages/community.md

   * Service Analytics (2018,2019,2020,2021,2022,2023)
   * Optimization of and the use of IT for healthcare processes (2019)
 * Associate Editor at ICIS, ECIS, WI
-* Reviewer at BISE, CACM, CSUR, Information Sciences, SBUR, ICIS, ECIS and HICSS, CBI
+* Reviewer at BISE, CACM, CSUR, Information Sciences, SBUR, ECML-PKDD, ICIS, ECIS and HICSS, CBI